 Files stored in OneDrive need to be explicitly shared.
 By default, they can only be edited and viewed by the owner of the library.
 You can select who can edit individual files by sharing to people or groups with edit permissions.
 For more on sharing, see Share files or folders in Microsoft 365.

 Although you can upload files via Word and PowerPoint 2007 or earlier to SharePoint or OneDrive, and you can open them for editing, you can't co-author these documents with those legacy applications.
-When a user opens a document with Word or PowerPoint 2007,SharePoint or OneDrive creates a lock on the document and prevents other users of Office from editing that document.
-To take best advantage of co-authoring in Word or PowerPoint, we recommend that everyone work with at least Office 2010 or newer versions, which includes the Office web and mobile apps.
+When a user opens a document with Word or PowerPoint 2007,SharePoint or OneDrive creates a lock on the document and prevents other users of Microsoft 365 from editing that document.
+To take best advantage of co-authoring in Word or PowerPoint, we recommend that everyone work with at least Microsoft 365 2010 or newer versions, which includes the Office web and mobile apps.

-Yes, Microsoft has worked with dozens of partners worldwide (including Box, Citrix ShareFile, Dropbox, and Egnyte) so you can co-author with Office for the web.
-Check your storage provider to see if co-authoring with Office for the web is supported.
+Yes, Microsoft has worked with dozens of partners worldwide (including Box, Citrix ShareFile, Dropbox, and Egnyte) so you can co-author with Microsoft 365 for the web.
+Check your storage provider to see if co-authoring with Microsoft 365 for the web is supported.
 However, with these third-party storage providers, there is no support for co-authoring files with Office desktop apps or other platforms.
 Co-authoring is specifically supported with Microsoft 365 for the web.

 Microsoft does not support co-authoring documents stored on Google Drive.

 From DropBox help: How do I edit Microsoft Office documents with someone else?

 Mobile: Co-authoring Office files is also supported in Office for iOS with other storage providers, including Box and Dropbox.
 On Office for Android co-authoring also is supported on Dropbox.